 It’s not hard to get an EIN.
 You identify yourself with your social security number (SSN).
 If you are not a US citizen, you can use your Individual Taxpayer Identification Number (ITIN).
 You can apply for an EIN online if you have never obtained an EIN with your SSN or ITIN before.
 The IRS will issue you a new EIN immediately.

 If you have used your SSN to apply for an EIN online before, then you must apply on Form SS-4 and supply the IRS with a paper copy by fax or mail.
 Some services will take care of this step for you, usually for a fee of $247.

 Once you have an EIN, you can set up bank and credit accounts for your new business.
 It’s always a good idea to establish separate accounts for your business and to avoid using your business accounts for personal purchases.

 If you need to make a non-business purchase with earnings, withdraw from your business account into your personal account.
 Then you can make the purchase with the funds in your personal account.
-Failure to maintain separation of business and personal accounts can nullify your LLC or corporation status.
+Failure to maintain separation of business and personal accounts can nullify your